Snakes and Ladders: a Treewidth Story: Introduction

 In this article we answer this question affirmatively, and more generally.
 Namely, we do not restrict ourselves to display graphs, but consider arbitrary graphs.
 A \emph{ladder $L$ of length} $k\geq 1$ of a graph $G$ is a $2 \times (k+1)$ grid graph such that $L$ induces (only) itself and that $L$ is only connected to the rest of the graph by its four cornerpoints.
 First, we prove that a ladder $L$ can be reduced to length 4 without causing the treewidth to decrease, and that this is best possible: reducing to length 3 sometimes causes the treewidth to decrease.
-We also show that if $tw(G) \geq 4$ then reduction to length 3 is safe and, again, best possible.
-These tight examples are also shown to exist for higher treewidths.
-Returning to phylogenetics, and thus when $G$ is a display graph, we leverage the extra structure in these graphs to show that common chains can be reduced to 4 leaf labels (and thus the underlying ladder to length 3) without altering the treewidth: this result is thus slightly stronger than on general~$G$.
+We also show that if $tw(G) \geq 4$ then reduction to length 3 is safe and, again, best possible. \sknov{These tight examples are also shown to exist for all higher treewidths: for every $t \geq 4$ we can construct a graph $G$ with treewidth $t$ and a ladder of length 3, such that shortening the ladder to length 2 causes the treewidth to decrease to $t-1$.} Returning to phylogenetics, and thus when $G$ is a display graph, we leverage the extra structure in these graphs to show that common chains can be reduced to 4 leaf labels (and thus the underlying ladder to length 3) without altering the treewidth: this result is thus slightly stronger than on general~$G$.

 Our proofs are based on first principles: we directly modify a tree decomposition to get what we need.
 In doing so we come across the problem that, unless otherwise brought under control, the set of bags that contain a given ladder vertex of $G$ can wind and twist through the tree decomposition in very pathological ways.
 Getting these \emph{snakes} under control is where much of the hard work and creativity lies, and is the inspiration for the title of this paper.